Arab media focus on Syria, anxious over Egypt vote

 ARABIYA CELEBRATES POLL, JAZEERA CAGEY

-Saudi Arabia's leading pan-Arab TV outlet Al Arabiya carried heavy coverage of the Egyptian vote, emphasizing that it had been a success.
+Saudi Arabia's leading pan-Arab TV outlet Al Arabiya carried heavy coverage of the Egyptian vote, emphasising that it had been a success.

 Its Qatari rival Al Jazeera, which is close to the Muslim Brotherhood, also carried heavy coverage but gave space to activists continuing to protest at Tahrir and reported their concerns about military rule into next year.